akkartik/mu/vocabulary.md

 - Kernel strings: null-terminated regions of memory.
 Unsafe and to be avoided, but needed for interacting with the kernel.

-- Arrays: length-prefixed regions of memory containing multiple elements of a single type.
-Contents are preceded by 4 bytes (32 bits) containing the `length` of the array in bytes.
+- Arrays: size-prefixed regions of memory containing multiple elements of a single type.
+Contents are preceded by 4 bytes (32 bits) containing the `size` of the array in bytes.

 - Slices: a pair of 32-bit addresses denoting a [half-open](https://en.wikipedia.org/wiki/Interval_(mathematics))
   \[`start`, `end`) interval to live memory with a consistent lifetime.